kislyuk/argcomplete/README.rst

 argcomplete - Bash completion for argparse
 ==========================================
-Argcomplete provides easy and extensible automatic tab completion of arguments and options for your Python script.
+Argcomplete provides easy and extensible automatic tab completion of arguments for your Python script.

 It makes two assumptions:

 * You're using bash as your shell
-* You're using argparse to manage your command line options
+* You're using argparse to manage your command line arguments/options

-Argcomplete is particularly useful if your program has lots of options or subparsers, and if you can suggest completions for your argument/option values (for example, if the user is browsing resources over the network).
+Argcomplete is particularly useful if your program has lots of options or subparsers, and if yor program can dynamically generate completions for your argument/option values (for example, if the user is browsing resources over the network).

 Installation
 ------------